Children and Domestic Abuse

 Domestic abuse knows no boundaries.
 It can happen in any family, no matter their income level, education, or social status.
 In high-income families, domestic abuse is often hidden.
 There’s a misconception that wealth equals happiness and stability.
 This false belief can make it harder for victims to speak out.
 They might fear judgment or disbelief from others.
 The social pressure to maintain a perfect image can also prevent them from seeking help.

-For children growing up in such environments, the impact can be severe.
+For children growing up in environments where any of the above abuse is present, the impact can be severe.
 Witnessing or experiencing abuse can lead to long-term emotional and psychological issues.
 These issues include anxiety, depression, and difficulty forming healthy relationships.
 It’s important to recognise that domestic abuse can happen to anyone.
 We offer support to those affected, regardless of their financial situation.

 Short-Term Effects on Children